R-fred/Pimonitor/pi_monitor/README.md

 - Network (coming soon)

 All monitors can be run using one unique method ```Monitor.run()``` with *Monitor* being one of the above (see examples below).

+Pi monitor also implements Agents to allow you to run one or more monitors at given intervals.
+Agents also contain the necessary logic to send messages to your desired monitoring channel.

+Finally, Pi Monitor provides a CLI interface to monitor your Raspberry pi.

 Pi monitor is hosted at: